lumeland/lume.land/docs/configuration/config-file.md

 This value is ignored by the local server (started with `lume --serve`), which always uses `http://localhost:3000` (or the defined port if you change it).

+> [!tip]
+>
-You can override the value from the CLI with `--location`, which is useful if you want to build and deploy the site to different locations.
+> You can override the value from the CLI with `--location`, which is useful if
+> you want to build and deploy the site to different locations.
 For example:
-`deno task lume --location=https://my-site.com/blog/` { .tip }
+> `deno task lume --location=https://my-site.com/blog/`

 ### prettyUrls